 Once you have sufficiently settled in, the only thing left to do is rent yourself a motorbike, take a deep breath and explore the city.

 from Vietnam and retreated to the more soporific realm of the

 London suburbs.
 While currently spending her time flitting

 between Southern Spain, Sweden, and the UK, she manages to

 split the remaining few days working as an English teacher

-and part time travel writer.
+and a part-time travel writer.
 She is optimistic about an upcoming

 move to Andalucía to live in a yurt.